mozilla-spidermonkey/jsparagus/js-quirks.md

 *(entangled with: ASI, slashes)*

-Line breaks aren't allowed in certain places.
+Line breaks aren’t allowed in certain places.
 For example, the following is not a valid program:

     throw                 // SyntaxError